 2.10) Have the Usagi Experience

-The unique place gives the locals and visitors an area and setting that is ideal for ingenuity and collaboration to happen.
+The unique place gives the locals and visitors an area and setting ideal for ingenuity and collaboration.

 Usagi beckons many artistic souls and inventive minds to gather at this Waterfront place.

-Visitors can scour the wonderful display area, which was encouraged by the traditional sliding screens in the houses of Japan.
+Visitors can scour the wonderful display area, which was encouraged by the traditional sliding screens in Japanese houses.

 Closing Thoughts